mjfrigaard/mjfrigaard.github.io/README.md

-# Welcome to the GitHub page (.io) for my account mjfrigaard.github.io
+# Welcome to my GitHub page

 These repositories are from the research I do @ [KHRC](http://khrc.ucsf.edu/), my masters program @ [UCSF](http://ticr.ucsf.edu/), and occaisionally for my posts on my [blog](https://newsandnumbers.org/).